ctoyan/ponieproxy/README.md

 - add all requests paths to a file
 - reflected parameters detection
 - find and replace in requests
-- YAML configuration for filters
+- write filters with YAML, instead of Go